jjhoo/sudoku-scala/README.md

-This is sort of translation of a [Haskell version](https://github.com/jjhoo/hs-sudoku) and done while learning Scala.
+This is sort of translation of a [Haskell version](https://github.com/jjhoo/hs-sudoku) / [Ruby version](https://github.com/jjhoo/sudoku.rb) and done while learning Scala.

 Work in progress.